Oscar Brockett: Teaching positions

-He was recognized internationally as a historian of theater, albeit at a time when almost only professional theater was used as the standard by which to survey the historical development of public performance from the Greeks to the 20th century, covering vast time spans in mainly western cultures.
+He was recognized internationally as a historian of theater.
+Albeit at a time when essentially only professional theater was used as the standard by which to survey the historical development, his analysis of public performance spanned the totality of Western culture, from the Greeks to the 20th century.
 His "1968 book, History of the Theatre, has been used to teach American theater students for four decades."
 It saw more than a dozen editions and was translated into numerous languages: even editions in Hebrew, Persian and Korean appeared.